rokitalab/OpenPedCan-analysis/analyses/molecular-subtyping-MB/README.md

 - Biospecimens with match `id`s corresponding to those described above are assigned the same subtype.
 - Finally, tumors without RNA-Seq or methylation are deemed "MB, To be classified".

+##### Accuracy assessment
+The last part of this script adds the methylation subtype to the final subtyping file, as well as calculates the accuracy of medulloPackage using methylation subtypes as the true positives.
+- Accuracy of medulloPackage was 99.35% (154/155).

 3. Output

 ```